-How to gain perspective on your first draft
+How to get perspective on your first draft

 You’ve finished your first draft and you’re wondering, Is it any good?